DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/onshore-renewables.md

           </process-step>
           <process-step stepId="5" stepName="Decommission and reclaim">
             <p>At the close of a solar or wind project, developers must remove all facilities and return the land to a sound environmental state.
 Under the proposed rule, when an applicant gains a solar or wind energy lease or grant, they must provide BLM a bond.
 BLM holds the bond through the life of the project to ensure compliance with terms and conditions, including site <glossary-term>reclamation</glossary-term>.</p>
-            <p>Bonding requirements differ based on whether the project is in a designed leasing area or not.
-Inside designated leasing areas, the standard bond amounts would be $10,000 per acre for solar energy projects and $20,000 per turbine for wind energy projects.
-These same amounts would be the minimum requirements for bonds outside designated leasing areas, subject to adjustment by BLM.</p>
             <p>If the developer appropriately decommissions solar and wind projects and meets terms and conditions, BLM returns the bond at the close of the project.</p>
           </process-step>
           <process-step stepName="Learn more">